waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 1. Write plugin code

+2. (Optional) Test and debug plugin code with Waggle nodes

-2. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org)
+3. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org)
-3. Schedule plugin for deployment
+4. Schedule plugin for deployment
-4. Access plugin data
+5. Access plugin data

 The following sections cover each of these steps in detail.

 ### Write plugin code

 The entry point to writing plugins is our Python library [pywaggle](https://github.com/waggle-sensor/pywaggle).
 This library provides all the necessary abstractions for accessing and publishing data.
 For this step, please refer to pywaggle's own in-depth guide on [writing plugins](https://github.com/waggle-sensor/pywaggle/blob/main/docs/writing-a-plugin.md).

+### Test and debug plugin code with Waggle/Sage nodes

+If you have Waggle/Sage nodes set up for your plugin development (Consult with us for this resource), plugin code can be tested against the nodes to make sure it works and the plugin does not crash when it is deployed to nodes in the field.
+We provide a set of tools to support access for Sage node resource and the ability to debug/test plugin code.
+Detailed examples and instructions can be found [here](https://github.com/sagecontinuum/ses/tree/master/docs/pluginctl/README.md).

 ### Submit plugin to the Edge Code Repository